Recent Developments

 First, nationalism and authoritarianism have risen under the current leader, Xi Jinping.
 One manifestation of this is the National People’s Congress’ passage on June 30, 2020, of the National Security Law (NSL) for Hong Kong, which imposes criminal penalties for collusion with foreign powers or external elements that endanger national security.

-Second, tensions between China and the United States and other Western countries have grown in response to China’s hardline response to its Uyghur ethnic minority population in the province of Xinjiang and protests in Hong Kong.
+Second, tensions between China and the United States and other Western countries have grown in response to China’s hardline response to its Uigher ethnic minority population in the province of Xinjiang and protests in Hong Kong.
 For example:

-• In April 2019, the party-state’s mouthpiece, the People’s Daily, published an article detailing the case of two foreign NGOs that posed threats to China’s “political security.”
+- In April 2019, the party-state’s mouthpiece, the People’s Daily, published an article detailing the case of two foreign NGOs that posed threats to China’s “political security.”

-• In July 2019, an article appeared in a party-run paper in Shanghai accusing several U.S. NGOs of being behind the massive protests taking place in Hong Kong against a controversial extradition law.
+- In July 2019, an article appeared in a party-run paper in Shanghai accusing several U.S. NGOs of being behind the massive protests taking place in Hong Kong against a controversial extradition law.

-• After President Trump signed the Hong Kong Human Rights and Democracy Act in November 2019, the Chinese government announced that it would impose sanctions on five U.S. NGOs with offices in Hong Kong: Freedom House, Human Rights Watch, National Endowment for Democracy, International Republican Institute, and National Democratic Institute.
-Soon after, the Chinese Foreign Ministry announcedthe first investigation and penalty directed at a U.S.-based NGO, Asia Catalyst, for violating the Overseas NGO Law.
+- After President Trump signed the Hong Kong Human Rights and Democracy Act in November 2019, the Chinese government announced that it would impose sanctions on five U.S. NGOs with offices in Hong Kong: Freedom House, Human Rights Watch, National Endowment for Democracy, International Republican Institute, and National Democratic Institute.
+Soon after, the Chinese Foreign Ministry announced the first investigation and penalty directed at a U.S.-based NGO, Asia Catalyst, for violating the Overseas NGO Law.

 Legal, administrative, and political barriers increasingly inhibit meaningful public expression and participation in China.
 A gap between constitutional guarantees of fundamental freedoms and the application of special regulations enables the state to exercise broad discretion in limiting speech, assembly, and advocacy by specific organizations and types of organizations—particularly when these activities are seen as harmful to national security.